Kyuhunter/lichess-events-discord-bot/README.md

 - Creates Discord events for upcoming tournaments.
 - Supports manual sync and verbose logging.
 - Slash commands and prefix-based commands for easy interaction.
+- Discord channel logging for bot activity and event notifications.

 ## Prerequisites